jordanconway/resume/README.md

 English and French (Fluent)

 ##Computer Skills
 I am proficient at modern Linux, Mac and Windows operating systems.
+I believe in automation, virtualization and configuration management - currently I am most proficient in Puppet/Mcollective, KVM and git/mercurial.
 I have deployed and maintained  systems on a variety of public and private cloud platforms.
 I am very familiar with installation and configuration of many web and server technologies.
 I am skilled with Linux command line tools, bash scripting.
 I have experience writing java, ruby, php, javascript, css, SQL and html.

 ##Employment History

 ####System Administrator; October 2012 - present
 ***NeuroRx Research, Montreal, QC***
-    * Implemented Puppet for configuration management and deployment of Linux servers and desktops.
+    * Implemented Puppet and Mcollective for configuration management and deployment of Linux servers and desktops.
     * Wrote many puppet manifests for various services and configurations
     * Implemented revision control using git and mercurial for internal teams
     * Implemented infrastructure monitoring and alerting with Icinga and Cacti.